CSB5/OPERA-MS/README.md

 ### Optional arguments

- - **--genome-db** : path to a custom OPERA-MS genome database used during reference level clustering (defaut=OPERA-MS-DB)
+ - **--genome-db** : path to a custom OPERA-MS genome database used during reference-based clustering (defaut=OPERA-MS-DB)

-- **--no-ref-clustering**  : disable reference based clustering
+- **--no-ref-clustering**  : disable reference-based clustering

-- **--no-strain-clustering** : disable strain level clustering
+- **--no-strain-clustering** : disable strain-level clustering

 - **--no-polishing** : disable short-read polishing (currently using [Pilon](https://github.com/broadinstitute/pilon/wiki)).
 The polished contigs can be found in contigs.polished.fasta.
-For sample with high coverage and/or high complexity this step may take a significant amount of computation time
+For samples with high coverage and/or high complexity this step may take a significant amount of time.

 - **--long-read-mapper** : software used for long-read mapping i.e. [blasr](https://github.com/PacificBiosciences/blasr) (default) or [minimap2]( https://github.com/lh3/minimap2) (tested with version 2.11-r797)